bitfinexcom/lib-js-util-base/README.md

 - `sum` - calculate sum of array items
 - `sumBy` - calculate sum of array items using iteratee function or string shortcut
 - `union` - Returns the union of the given arrays
+- `uniq` - Returns unique values of the array
 - `uniqBy` - get unique values of array by the iteratee function or property path
 - `uniqWith` - Returns a new array with unique values, using a comparator function
 - `update` - Update the object with the updater by path